-EUR 28k of liabilities have a maturity of more than one year and are classified under non-current liabilities.
+EUR 28k of payroll payables have a maturity of more than one year and are classified under non-current liabilities.
 All other current liabilities fall due in less than one year.
-The fair value of the current liabilities approximates the book value due to their short-term character.
+The fair value of the current liabilities approximates their carrying value due to their short-term character.